saudparkook/PersianDataPicker/README.md

 # PersianDataPicker

-A class to convert geregori date to shamsi and vice versa.
+A class to convert Gregorian date to shamsi and vice versa.

 In this project, the problems of jumping in certain years have been solved.